“For do I now persuade men, or God? Or do I seek to please men? For if I still pleased men, I would not be a bondservant of Christ“

 Those who court popularity at the expense of truth will forfeit the message of Christ, the message of grace.

-The leader who accommodates his message to please his followers treads a very dangerous territory.
-Eventually he and his followers will lose the heart and soul of Christianity.
+The leader who accommodates his message to please his followers treads a perilous territory.
+Eventually, he and his followers will lose the heart and soul of Christianity.
 The communicator of God’s message carries the full integrity of the gospel of grace.

 “But as we have been approved by God to be entrusted with the gospel, even so we speak, not as pleasing men, but God who tests our hearts” (1 Thessalonians 2:4).